 Working in closed urban neighborhoods and sharing busy, congested road space with an increasing number of passenger cars, safety is one of the most pressing concerns with vocational trucks these days.

 As of now, over-the-road fleets definitely have an advantage over vocational ones when it comes to advanced safety specs like tire pressure management systems, active driving systems, automatic braking, human detection systems, side-looking vehicle detection systems etc.

-Features such as these, which would make vocational trucks safer on the roads, especially for young, inexperienced operators, are still not so commonplace that you can spec them easily from OEMs.
+Features such as these would make vocational trucks safer on the roads, especially for young, inexperienced operators.
+However, they are still not so commonplace that you can spec them easily from OEMs.